kersorianek/mon-portfolio/_posts/2022-11-05-Agile-Project-Management-for-Beginners.md

 A meeting where the team reflects on the previous sprint and identifies areas for improvement.

 # 03 Artifacts of Scrum
+Scrum teams use three artifacts: the product backlog, the sprint backlog, and the increment.
 1. Product Backlog:
 A prioritized list of features and requirements for the product.